r2u-io/documentation/docs/troubleshooting.md

 ### Uncaught TypeError: Cannot read property 'assets' of undefined

 This error means that the SKU that you are calling isn't in our database.
-If you think the SKU you are calling are correct, some common causes are listed here:
+If you think the SKU you are calling is correct, some common causes are listed here:

 - the SKU wasn't created yet on our database
 - the SKU you are calling doesn't match the one we have